It Had to Be You (TV series)

 It Had to Be You is an American sitcom starring Faye Dunaway and Robert Urich.
 It premiered on CBS on September 19, 1993, and last aired on October 15, 1993, before being pulled from the air and put on hiatus.
-The series centered on Dunaway's character, Laura, a Network-like businesswoman, who hires blue-collar Mitch, a single father of three boys played by Urich, to do some carpentry work at her Boston office, and their ensuing romance.
+The series centered on Dunaway's character, Laura, a Network-like book publisher, who falls for blue-collar carpenter Mitch, a single father of three boys (played by Urich) who she hired to build a bookshelf in her Boston office.